aaronsharma/SEGP/Portfolio/System Integration & UX.md

 We also have a schema for **Devices** which contains the device name and power level.
 We can access this information using the objects ID.
 This allows us to easily change the devices properties at any time.
 We can use the objects ID to patch the values similar to how we would update a user’s score once we add user authentication.

 Using the Mongoose schemas allowed us to incorporate Mongoose validation, whereby we can set limits to the values that the user can enter.
 The table above includes this date.
 On the whole it is based on 24 hour usage as being the maximum.
 For the kettle we settled on 1 drink per hour over 24 hours, which is excessive even by programmer standards.  the washing machine was similarly restricted to 10 washes per day.
 It's unlikely that this could be exceeded, due to several factors i) wash cycle often takes 90 minutes anyway, ii) availability of space to dry all this washing and iii) loading/unloading times have to be factored in.
-In reality it would be uslikely for anyone to exceed 3 washes.
+In reality it would be unlikely for anyone to exceed 3 washes in a day.

 #### 3. Using Express with Node and the RESTful API

 In order for our users to be able to interact with our website, we required a tool to allow communication between the user and our back-end.
 This was facilitated with the implementation of a RESTful Appication Program Interface (API).
-A RESTful API implements a method to allow HTTP requests to access and manipulate data.We deliberated over choosing to use an alternative to the standard RESTful API, with the option of GraphQL looking appealing.
-The difference between the two being that in the REST architecture, the client issues a http request and data is recieved in the form of a http response.
+A RESTful API implements a method to allow HTTP requests to access and manipulate data.
+We deliberated over choosing to use an alternative to the standard RESTful API, with the option of GraphQL looking appealing.
+The difference between the two being that in the REST architecture, the client issues a http request and data is received in the form of a http response.
 Whereas, GraphQL is a query language, and the client requests data with queries.
 However, we felt that the REST architecture provided powerful advantages in the form of simplicity and ease of error handling.

 In contrast to the 'classic' LAMP stack, where a Apache HTTP server is used as a webserver, our team decided to implement Node.js, which is a Javascript runtime event model for our backend.
 With Node.js we were able to build a scalable network application, which can handle concurrent connections.
 We opted to choose the Express.js  framework for Node.js, as it allowed us to develop a Node.js web application incredibly fast and easily, with the implementation defined in a server.js configuration file in our project.
 <p align="center">